RadicalRohit/RadicalRohit/README.md

 6. 🧮 **[MathBoard]()** is an iOS  calculator keyboard app.
 The problem of app switching between texting and calculating has been solved with MathBoard App.
 An iOS keyboard interface has been designed to calculate while texting.

-3. 🌩 🖨 🏭 **[Cloud Printing Factory](https://www.cloudprintingfactory.com/)** connects users to multiple printing technologies and services.
+3. 🌩 🖨 🏭 **[Cloud Printing Factory .com](https://www.cloudprintingfactory.com/)** connects users to multiple printing technologies and services.

 4. 🐕 **[Findoma.in](https://www.findoma.in/)** is a domain registrar website.
 It allows users to register domains and manage their DNS records.

 5. 🗺 **[Extended Maps](https://www.instagram.com/extendedmaps/)** is an Instagram page that I created to share my passion for maps and data visualization.
 I post maps and data visualizations that I find interesting, and I also create my own maps and data visualizations.

 7. 🚖 **Safar Car Rental** is a peer 2 peer cab/taxi booking network.
 Powered by Ai language model integrations